Key Takeaways

 Claude Code (Anthropic)

-Claude Code represents Anthropic's terminal-first approach to AI coding.
+Claude Code is Anthropic's terminal-first approach to AI coding.
 Unlike IDE-based competitors, it operates natively in the terminal while offering VS Code and JetBrains plugins for those who prefer traditional environments.

 Key Strengths